Who Are You?

 John, 26, is a successful sales account director who recently got a promotion.
 They offered him the opportunity to move to the East Coast to assume a new role as the director of a team of forty.
 He is highly qualified and has managed smaller teams before.
 As proven in the past, there is no doubt that he will succeed.
 As we meet for our sessions every couple of weeks, I get to know more about him and the pressure this position is adding to his life.
 Stress, sleepless nights, long days, and poor health habits are the norm.
 Occasionally, he would go to the gym or exercise.
 On weekends he would catch up on essential chores, although he dedicated Sunday evenings to planning the week and dealing with e-mails.

-Heather, 31, highly achieved manager in the biotech industry.
-She has years of experience and has built a reputation for bringing top results.
+Heather, 31, highly achieved store manager.
+She has worked in several high-end boutiques in her past and has built a reputation for bringing top results.
 She is highly qualified and manages a team of fourteen.
 She meets her numbers and goes beyond, month after month, year after year.
 With this, she has gained the reputation of being highly organized with high standards for herself and her team.
 A strong and confident leader, she has a vision, is astute and ambitious.
-On her days off, she’ll spend a few hours to take care of her house and self, but will be only minutes away from her e-mails and working on company management objectives.
+On her days off, she’ll spend a few hours to take care of her house and self, but will be only minutes away from her e-mails and working on store management issues.

 Both clients completed a 360 survey.
 Here are some of the points that are shared by their teams.

 Q: How often do you schedule a time to think?

 A: Once a month or never.

 Q: How often do you struggle managing your emotions when things get tough?

 A: Twice a week and daily.

 Q: In what areas could she/he improve their management skills?